LSF Tutoring provides free support and academic assistance to students and ensures their academic success.

 Since 1998 the Latino Student Fund’s Tutoring Program provides free support and academic assistance to Washington metropolitan area students to ensure their academic success.
 The Latino Student Fund (LSF) rapidly and successfully adapted the in-person Saturday one-on-one tutoring program to an exclusively online format as a result of social distancing requirements during the COVID-19 crisis.

-The Tutoring Program will take place Tuesday – Thursday from 3 pm – 6 pm and Saturday from 9 am – 12 pm.
-The one-on-one online tutoring sessions will be personalized to each student’s grade and assessment level.
-Students will be provided with engaging activities to complete with their tutors in addition to other resources such as Khan Academy.
+The Tutoring Program will begin the week of Jan.
+26 on Tuesdays – Fridays from 4 pm – 6 pm and Saturdays from 9 am – 12 pm.
+The one-on-one online tutoring sessions are personalized to each student’s grade and assessment level.
+Students are provided with engaging activities to complete with their tutors in addition to other resources such as Khan Academy.
 Current families can contact the LSF for additional support for their child’s distance learning plans provided by their school.
-The LSF will supplement and provide assignments to support students’ curriculum where possible and provide tools to parents to assist them with distance learning for their child.
+The LSF supplements and provides assignments to support students’ curriculum where possible and provides tools to parents to assist them with distance learning for their child.
 The LSF’s virtual tutoring program has demonstrated success in several areas, including program participation, student academic achievement, and safe and accommodating program space.

 For more information about online tutoring, complete a contact form or email Clara Lincoln at [email protected].